 You probably know that these hand-operated sewing machines are the cheapest version of what cylinder-bed sewing machines can achieve.
-Reality is that, if you already have a flat-bed machine for leather, or even if you don’t, a cobbler sewing machine can be your best option to repair all sorts of items with tricky corners that have difficult access such as those of leather shoes, boots and sneakers, the shoulders of leather jackets, or leather bag straps.
+The reality is that, if you already have a flat-bed machine for leather, or even if you don’t, a cobbler sewing machine can be your best option to repair all sorts of items with tricky corners that can be difficult to access such as leather shoes, boots and sneakers, the shoulders of leather jackets, or leather bag straps.

-This style of machine can typically be had for a little over a hundred dollars and can be real life-savers when working with certain items.
+This style of machine can typically be had for a little over a hundred dollars and can really come in handy when working with certain items.
 Many leather crafters claim they are life savers!
 I love how we are now going back to basics, to our roots, and getting interested in these simple machines that are so common in countries like India or Morocco.

 And because many times cobbler machines will arrive straight from Asian or African countries, be prepared to clean off any excess oil that may be present after unpacking.

-Lastly, be ready to discard the nylon web included in the package and use your own good quality thread and leather needles.
+Lastly, the included nylon web is often garbage, so be prepared to use your own high-quality thread and leather needles.